Cullen, Moray: Food

 The village is noted for Cullen skink which is a traditional soup made from smoked haddock, milk, potato and onion.
 It hosts the Cullen Skink World Championships competition.

-Attractions
+Demographics

-The village now has a population of 1,327.
+In 2001, the village had a population of 1,327.

+Culture

 Cullen is noticeably busier in summer than winter due to the number of holiday homes owned.
 The village has a beach and golf course.
 The 1086 ft Bin Hill (or Bin of Cullen) is a nearby hill with an associated footpath.

+Notable people

+Brothers Mike Sandison (born 1971) and Marcus Eoin (born 1973) of the group Boards of Canada were born and raised in Cullen.